MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 - You are not part of the global admin group and so you don't have permissions to assign admin roles to other users.
 Ask another admin to assign roles for you.

-- You're using Office 365 Small Business, a version that's no longer available for purchase.
-These instructions apply to current Office 365 for business plans.

 ## Related Topics

 [Assign roles to user accounts with Office 365 PowerShell](https://docs.microsoft.com/en-us/office365/enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell)